rethread-studio/rethread/code/retrash/README.md

 ~~~
 $ node bridge.js
 ~~~
-and open index.html on a browser to view locally
+and open index.html on a browser to view locally.

+You can also run the visuals on a different machine by putting the IP address of the machine running the visuals in the `~visosc` `NetAddr` object in `main.scd` and running the node bridge and opening index.html on that machine.